harshvardhan-takawale/starter-academic-my-website/content/authors/admin/_index.md

 ---
 I am a Research Assistant at Silence Laboratories.
 We work on creating solutions to real-world problems using the knowledge of sensing, wireless networks and security paradigms.
 My recent work revolves around developing signal processing algorithms for Acoustic and IMU sensor signals.

-I recently finished my B.E in Electronics and Electrical Engineering and Data Science(Minor) at BITS, Pilani - Hyderabad campus.
-My research interests are mobile computing, sensing, signal processing, security, wireless networks, acoustics, applied machine learning.
+I finished my B.E in Electronics and Electrical Engineering and Data Science(Minor) at BITS, Pilani - Hyderabad campus in August 2020.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Harsh_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.